 This way you have everything at your fingertips, you know exactly what you have and where to find it.

-- Cardstock (plain or scrapbook cardstock work perfectly)
+- Cardstock (plain or scrapbook cardstock works perfectly)

 The first thing you need to do is empty your drawer and measure the inside.

-Place your drawer pattern on a table and start placing your items on it where you think they should be.
+Place your drawer template on a table and start placing your items on it where you think they should be.
+Here you are basically creating compartments for your item, tolls, accessories or whatever you need to keep organized.

 Once you are happy with the placement, make marks with a pencil between each item or group of items.